aromig/romigdotdev/blog/building-todo-app-vue-vuex.md

 You should be able to type a new task into the text box and it should appear in the list below it when the Enter/Return key is pressed.

 When the list item is clicked once, its color should change to green and get a strike-through.
-Double-clicking a list item should remove it from the list.
+Clicking the ⓧ icon on an item should remove it from the list.

 ![Vue To-Do App Finished](/assets/images/blog/vue-todo-finished.png)